September 14, 2019, Dreamstyle Stadium, Albuquerque, NM

 What happens if I don’t meet my fundraising commitment by the fundraising deadline?

-We will charge your credit card on file for the outstanding amount owed on September 10, 2018.
-The outstanding amount owed is the difference between your fundraising commitment and the amount you have raised as of September 8, 2018 by 11:59pm.
+We will charge your credit card on file for the outstanding amount owed on September 16, 2019.
+The outstanding amount owed is the difference between your minimum fundraising commitment and the amount you have raised as of September 16, 2019 by 11:59pm.
+Of course, if you meet or exceed your minimum fundraising commitment, there will be no charge at that time!

 Do I need a credit card to participate?